 Clean Water Fund

-Water reuse will be an increasingly important part of managing Minnesota’s water resources as demands on our water supplies continue to grow due to population increases, urbanization, climate change, increased irrigation and industry growth.
+Water reuse is an increasingly important part of managing Minnesota’s water resources as demands on our water supplies continue to grow due to population increases, urbanization, climate change, increased irrigation and industry growth.

-Get email updates for progress on these recommendations, ways to get involved, and other activities in the water reuse community.
+Get email updates for progress on these projects, resulting recommendations, ways to get involved, and other activities in the water reuse community.

 MDH White Paper: A public health perspective on stormwater reuse